sorukumar/blog/_posts/Draft2024-04-17-Neworking-and-Lightning-Network.md

 # Networking and Lightning network

-There is a lot of similarity between running a node as a lightning network, and networking for career progression.
+There is a lot of similarity between running a node in lightning network, and networking for career progression.

-The strategy and tactics you apply in
+The strategy and tactics you apply in real life networking also applies in Lightning network and vice versa. lets dive into it.

 # Files